aurora0x27/qqmusic-api-cxx/README.md

 - zlib (for decompress)

-- jsoncpp (for encode and decode json)
+- nlohmann-json (for encode and decode json)

 ## Build